There came a point in my life when I realized that I needed to learn how to become a better listener.

 This means that we can’t open ourselves up to truly listening to another person’s perspective.
 We can’t risk stepping away from defending our own corner.

-Consequently, so many discussions – between parent and child, spouses, friends, siblings, colleagues – often turn in frustrating patterns.
+As a consequence, so many discussions – between parent and child, spouses, friends, siblings, colleagues – often turn in frustrating patterns.

 When we don’t truly listen, we get stuck.
 It becomes completely impossible to step out of these patterns.